oguzgelal/reclare/docs/GettingStarted.md

 npm install reclare --save
 ```

-If you like to use the React middleware (recommended for React projects):
+If you'd like to use the React middleware (recommended for React projects), add the react-reclare package as well:

 ```bash
 # using yarn